 4) Hepatitis B Vaccine series.
 Complete series or immune titer.
 Students may begin clinical/practicum with proof of #1 injection, provided proof of the remainder of required injections in the series are provided to the school.
-Failure to comply will result in dismissal from the program.

 a.
 Most receive three-dose vaccines.
 Heplisav B is the only two-dose hepatitis B vaccine approved for use in the US, for adult use only.